Southwest Chicken Lasagna Roll Ups

 - Garlic Cloves – Finely minced

-- Shredded Mexican Blend Cheese – This will be divided between the filling and the topping
+- Shredded Mexican Blend Cheese – This will be divided between the filling and the topping, feel free to use mozzarella cheese if that is what you have on hand

 - Chopped Scallions – Adds in a nice zesty crunch and some coloring